MSch8791/coco_dataset_resize/README.md

 # coco_dataset_resize
 Python tool you can use to resize the images and bounding boxes of your COCO based dataset.

+IMPORTANT NOTE : The current version resizes only the objects' bounding box but not yet the segmentation !

 ## Pre-requisites

 - In order to use this tool you need to have python >=3.6 installed on your machine.